Rahne Alexander is an intermedia artist based in Baltimore, Maryland.

 She is a former organizer for the Transmodern Festival and the Maryland Film Festival, where she served five years in charge of operations and development.
-Rahne has since lent her organizational and development assistance to several organizations, including FORCE, Iron Crow Theatre, Venus Theater, and Wide Angle Youth Media.
+Rahne has since lent her organizational and development assistance to several organizations, including the Baltimore Office of Promotion & The Arts, FORCE: Upsetting Rape Culture, Venus Theater, and Wide Angle Youth Media.

 "Born This Way," Ron Cassie, Baltimore Magazine, Jan 2018

 "A Few Things to Know About Being Transgender," NPR, 21 Nov 2017

 Nasty Women: Art Talks, Rahne Alexander at Arlington Arts Center, October 2017